Think of the home that Carol Richard designed for herself and her husband as a carefully crafted light box.

 Interior furnishings range from a few things that had been in the family (“My mother’s sofa from 1964, for example,” Robert said), to a number of new pieces.
 “We shopped a lot, bought a lot of floor models so it we could make it nice without spending a fortune.”

 The residence is LEED-certified – the first and only platinum rated home in Wisconsin.
-It earned 100 points – well above the needed 93.5 for its rating.
+It earned 100 points – well above the needed 93.5.
 Additional costs for certification were minimal.
 “It was about one-half of one percent of the cost of the home,” she said.

-But it’s the natural light that’s the star of this home, and the photos here prove it: All were taken during the month of June – and all were taken without any artificial light whatsoever.
-Visit it at http://www.rossstreethouse.com
+But it’s the natural light that’s the star of this home, and the photos here prove it: All were taken during the month of June – without artificial light.